epicexcelsior/resource-webhooks/resources/FAQ.md

 📌 **1.
 Can I use Vexento's music in my video/livestream/project?**
 _ _
 > Yes!
 Vexento's music is free to use in your creations.
-Please make sure to give credit!
+Please make sure to give credit! %VEXYHUG_EMOJI% _ _
-_ _

 📌 **2.
 Is Vexento on ___ platform?**